khalid-el-masnaoui/PHP-Notes/INTERNALS.md

 - Triggers :Triggers in Opcache are responsible in invoking the compiled machine code when it encounters a code structure.
 These triggers can be a function call entry, a loop, etc.

-- Tracer : JIT tracer functionality inspects the code before, after, or during its execution, and determines which code is "_hot_", as in which structures can be compiled with JIT.
+- Tracer : JIT tracer functionality inspects the code before, after, or during its execution, and determines which code is _hot_, as in which structures can be compiled with JIT.

+PHP 8.0 adds two _modes_ of JIT operation.
+This is further customizable, but the most prominent types of JIT functionality are aliased `function` and `tracing`.

 - **Function JIT** mode is a rather simple one in comparison.
 It JIT compiles a whole function, without tracing for frequently used code structures such as loops inside a function.
 It still supports profiling for frequently used _functions_, and triggering a JIT compile or execution of the compiled machine code at before, after, or during the execution of an application request.

-PHP 8.0 adds two _modes_ of JIT operation.
-This is further customizable, but the most prominent types of JIT functionality are aliased `function` and `tracing`.

 - **Tracing JIT**, that is selected by default in PHP 8.0, tries to identify the frequently used _parts_ of code, and selectively compiles those structures for the best balance of compilation time and memory usage.
 Not all programming languages support tracing JIT compilers, but PHP supports tracing JIT right out of the first release, and is selected by default too.